Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 Open VSCode, you can clone the repo found on my GitHub project [docker-github-runner-windows](https://github.com/Pwd9000-ML/docker-github-runner-windows) which contains all the files or simply follow along with the following steps.
 We will prepare a few PowerShell scripts that will be needed as part of our docker image creation.

 Create a `root` folder called `docker-github-runner-windows` and then another sub folder called `scripts`.
-Inside of the [scripts](https://github.com/Pwd9000-ML/docker-github-runner-windows/tree/master/scripts) folder you can create the following three powershell scripts:
+Inside of the [scripts](https://github.com/Pwd9000-ML/docker-github-runner-windows/tree/master/scripts) folder you can create the following three PowerShell scripts:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Docker-Runner-Azure-Part1/assets/scripts.png)